 Long COVID resources

-It is important to understand that currently there is no ‘quick fix’ for Long COVID and that the symptoms and their impact on day-to-day life vary greatly from patient to patient.
+It is important to understand that there is no ‘quick fix’ for Long COVID and that the symptoms and their impact on day-to-day life vary greatly from patient to patient.

 Dealing with shortness of breath